Canon 2000D vs 5DS

 Studio photographers will appreciate that the Canon 5DS (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the 5DS are recent models that feature in their makers' current product line-up.
+Both the 2000D and the 5DS are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the 5DS does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Canon 5DS?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 2000D: